 As we all know, native apps are time-consuming.

 Developers have to devote a lot of time to developing these apps.
 But with PWA, you don’t need more time.

-You can easily build these apps in lesser time.
+You can easily build these apps in less time.
 On top of that, you can take advantage of all the features of a native app.